utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 To get the latest version of the Postman desktop app, visit the [Download Postman page](https://www.postman.com/downloads/) and select the option for your operating system.
 Postman is available as a native desktop app for macOS (Intel or Apple silicon), Windows (Intel 32-bit or 64-bit), and Linux (64-bit).

-Postman is also available on the web at [go.postman.co/home](https://go.postman.co/home).
+Postman is also available as a web app at [go.postman.co/home](https://go.postman.co/home).
 You can use the Postman web app to carry out many of your API development and testing tasks in your web browser.
 Keep in mind that some features aren't supported when using the [Postman web app](/docs/getting-started/installation/installation-and-updates/#web-limitations), so use the Postman desktop app for the full Postman experience.

 ## Contents